noefp/easy_gdb/README.md

 - <span id="link">`link` </span> - links to the gene annotation page for each dataset (it is also possible to add external links or remove links) in the *Average values* table.
 By default this field should remain empty (`"link":""`).
 Using  `"link":"#"` field will remove links.
 To use an external link we just need to add the URL include the word `query_id` in the place of the gene identifier.
 For example, for UniProt the link would be `http://www.uniprot.org/uniprot/query_id` and the gene IDs in the expression matrix should correspond to UniProt identifiers.

-- `annotation_file` - field it is possible to provide an annotation file to add gene annotations in the *Average values* table and links to the gene annotations pages.
+- <span id="annotation_file"> `annotation_file` </span> - field it is possible to provide an annotation file to add gene annotations in the *Average values* table and links to the gene annotations pages.

--  `description` - field than add a dataset description.
+- <span id="description"> `description` </span> - field than add a dataset description.
 It will include the indicated PHP file, which should be placed in `egdb_custom_text/expr_datasets/` within the your `egdb_files` folder.
 It is recommendable to describe briefly the experimental conditions and links to its publication.
 The descriptions of all datasets will be shown in the *Expression tools*, which can be enabled using the variable `$expr_menu` in the configuration file (*easyGDB_conf.php*).